aurelia/storybook/README.md

 # @aurelia/storybook

 > **Note:** Storybook support is currently in an early stage, and there may be bugs, issues, or unsupported features in this plugin.
 The intention is to make this plugin more production-ready when Aurelia 2 reaches stable release.
-Currently, it only works with Vite, with Webpack support planned shortly.

-This package provides an integration between Aurelia 2 and Storybook 8 using Vite.
+This package provides an integration between Aurelia 2 and Storybook 8 using Vite or Webpack.
 It lets you write and render Aurelia 2 components as Storybook stories with full support for Storybook controls, actions, and interactive testing.

 ## Features

-- **Vite-Powered Build**: Uses Vite (via the provided preset) to bundle your stories.
+- **Vite & Webpack Support**: Works with both Vite (via `@storybook/builder-vite`) and Webpack 5 (via `@storybook/builder-webpack5`).
 - **Aurelia Enhancement**: Renders Aurelia 2 components using Aurelia's `enhance()` API.
 - **Storybook 8 Compatibility**: Fully compatible with Storybook 8's new rendering API.
 - **Arg & Action Support**: Use story args and actions as you would with any Storybook story.